Editor’s note: This column contains non-graphic references to suicide.

 If someone says they are thinking about suicide, listen openly and respond without judgment.
 Avoid minimizing or invalidating responses such as, “Don’t be silly, your mom would miss you” or “That seems a bit extreme, don’t you think?”

 Assuming someone is not in the middle of a suicide attempt (in which case, call for urgent assistance), the best thing you can do is express compassion and curiosity about the feelings and experiences underneath the thoughts of suicide.
 This can be something simple like, “Thank you for trusting me.
 This must be such a hard time for you.
 Can you share a little more about what’s been so difficult lately?”

 Because people considering suicide often feel lonely and disconnected, your willingness to ask about suicide and validate the pain underneath the suicidal thoughts can be the first step toward healing.
 The next step is to encourage that person to get some additional help from a counselor or other trusted resource.
-The CWC offers a training called Kognito to help learn how to refer someone to get that help.
 Research indicates that most people who get help for their suicidal crises won’t ever be suicidal again.
 And, for those who struggle with longer-term suicidal thoughts, getting additional support can make the difference between life or death.

 When someone confides in you about suicide, encourage them to contact one of the many resources available locally and nationally.
 Enrolled UF students can start with the CWC (352-392-1575), where our on-call crisis counselors will learn more about the situation and recommend next steps.
 Non-students can contact the Alachua County Crisis Center (352-264-6789) or the Suicide Prevention Lifeline (1-800-273-8255).
 If you’re not sure how to help someone you’re concerned about (whether they are a student or not), CWC crisis counselors can always consult with you.